 The stretch to Hibbing is fairly flat, but west of Hibbing the trail climbs.

-“It’s like riding into the Pyrenees mountains in France,’’ says Doug Schmitz, coordinator of trail maintenance.
+“It’s like riding into the Pyrenees mountains in France,’’ says the trail's Doug Schmitz.
 “It’s just amazing — you can see working taconite mines in the distance; you can see all of St. Louis County up there.’’

 It’s a heck of a trail — of course, I actually like hills and sharp corners, and I even like steam shovels in my wildflowers.